DPanel-dev/docs/docs/en-US/install/docker.md

 DPanel container cannot bind to the host network <span style="color: red">（do not use the --network host !!!）</span>
 :::

-The Standard Edition provides nginx proxy-pass and HTTPS certificate features, which require binding ports 80 and 443.
+The Standard Edition provides Nginx proxy-pass and HTTPS certificate features, which require binding ports 80 and 443.
 If you do not need these features, please use the Lite Edition.

 The Lite Edition differs from the Standard Edition only in the image.
-Mapping ports 80 and 443 is no longer required.
-All other configurations are identical.
+Binding ports 80 and 443 is no longer required.
+Other configurations are same.

 The following commands all use the Standard Edition as an example.
 Please replace the parameters and image by hand.